StefanoDeAngelis/SingularityFree/README.md

 ## Reference

 For detailed background and algorithm descriptions, please refer to the accompanying paper "Singularity-Free Feynman Integral Bases" by S. De Angelis, D. Kosower, R. Ma, Z. Wu, and Y. Zhang.

+## Copyright

+© 2025 S. De Angelis, D. Kosower, R. Ma, Z. Wu, and Y. Zhang

+This software is provided for academic and research purposes.
+If you use this software in your research, please cite the accompanying paper "Singularity-Free Feynman Integral Bases".